For YouTube Watch Time is the single most important rank factor when deciding which videos to surface and prioritize in its alogrithm.

 How can I teach someone something that they never knew before?

 What is it about my next video that will make it impossible NOT to share?

-YouTube is full of average stuff that never gets watched so what can you make that will stand out from the crowd?
+YouTube is full of average stuff that never gets watched.
+So what can you do to make your videos stand out from the crowd?

-Here's an example of such an unnecessary intro.?
-It comes from fellow YouTube expert Dusty Porter, and I know he won't mind me calling this out as he uses it as an example on his YouTube Creators Hub Podcas??t all the time:
+Here’s an example of such an unnecessary intro, it comes from fellow YouTube expert Dusty Porter.
+I know he won’t mind me calling this out as he uses it as an example on his YouTube Creators Hub Podcast all the time: